• Home

 8 Games For Teaching Music To Children

-December 11, by Larissa Coleman.
-Leave a Comment
+December 11, 2015 by Larissa Coleman Leave a Comment

-5. Use technology: There are many apps and online resources that can help to make learning music more interactive and fun.
+• Use technology: Music apps and online resources make learning more interactive and engaging.

 There are lots of music learning resources available online too.
 Check out these Music games and Learning tools and Music Learning Flash Cards.